7mind/binlink/README.md

 # binlink

-Allows you to link binaries (like `java`) within a directory to expected versions.
+Allows to create per-directory overrides for your toolchain binaries of expected versions.
+E.g. you may say that `java` should point to `AdoptOpenJDK 11` when invoked in directory `~/work/my-project`.

 **Warning: this is a work-in-progress project, user experience may be a bit unpleasant for now**